rwieruch/blog_robinwieruch_content/redux-mobx-confusion.md

   * used in lightweight applications
   * mutable data
   * object-oriented programming
+  * in a smaller size &amp; few developers project
+  * but can be used in bigger size projects too, when used with explicit constraints
 * use Redux over MobX:
   * clear constraints
   * testable lightweight parts